Taixu: Contacts with Christianity

 Taixu's reforms of the Sangha were influenced in part by Christianity.
 While in Europe, Taixu saw the successes of Christian charitable organizations and hoped to bring that organization style into his reformed Buddhism.
 He implemented these methods into organizations like the Bodhi Society and Right Faith Society, lay organizations devoted to providing charity to the sick, poor, and misfortunate.

 However, he was critical of Christian philosophy, believing that it was incompatible with modern science and failed to prevent economic depressions in Europe and both World Wars.
 Western critics argued that he was naive and ill-informed about Christian philosophy, calling his Lectures in Buddhism "a rambling, incoherent, amateurish talk."

 Survey of Writings

 In one publication by Taixu, he discusses the importance of interreligious dialogue.
 He realizes the problems that exist in China and through a conversation with a Catholic archbishop he was able to understand this importance.
 Taixu writes:

-All religions should be regulated in order that they conform to the situation in China.
-There should be no overt rejection of Catholicism.

-This quote shows that Taixu believed there was no reason to deny the teachings of another religion because different religions, with cooperation and openmindedness, have the ability to work together and learn from each other.
+This quote shows that Taixu believed there was no reason to deny the teachings of another religion because different religions, with cooperation and open-mindedness, have the ability to work together and learn from each other.
 Taixu went as far as incorporating some Christian ideas, such as methods of pastoral training and revival style preaching, into his own Buddhist practices.